-Evidence, along with the completed Allegation Form, should be sent to the Swim Wales Training & Development Manager via Swim Wales Training @ swimwales-training@swimming.org.
-If the allegation relates to the Swim Wales Training & Development Manager notification of the suspected malpractice or maladministration should be sent to the Swim Wales Board Chairperson.
+Evidence, along with the completed Allegation Form, should be sent to the Swim Wales Training & Development Manager via Swim Wales Training @ swimming.org.

+If the allegation relates to the Swim Wales Training & Development Manager notification of the suspected malpractice or maladministration should be sent to the Swim Wales, Head of Business Development.